A Threefold Cord is not easily broken

 Community is extremely important to her art.
 “It’s vital to know your community to be able to network and collaborate.
 90% of what I do is collaborative.
 I love to work with others to help execute a unique unified vision.
 It’s important to be able to gain different perspectives and to get out of your own brain from time to time.
 Art seems to bloom with collaboration.
 Being able to interact and talk about it really helps things grow into something so much bigger.”

-.
+Her favorite project of 2021 was being able to create and design her own line of silk scarves under her brand, Splendid Circumstances.
 “It’s been something that has brought me so much joy.
 I love seeing the scarves out in the world and how others interact with them.
 Along with that, being able to design and collaborate with 3 Women.
 Creating a garment was an amazing opportunity.
 I’m looking forward to a few more projects coming up with them in 2022!”

 -